 Nature cannot be ordered about, except by obeying her.

 –Sir Francis Bacon

-As harmoniously successful as biological fertility systems are, they cannot remove all risks we farmers face.
+As harmoniously successful as biological fertility systems are, they cannot remove all risks faced by farmers.
 There are always disease and pest pressures, weeds and inclement weather.
-Conventional production agriculture’s approach often embraces technology in the pursuit of conquering nature, which affords the farmer a hedge against these risks.
+Conventional production agriculture’s approach often embraces technology and chemistry in the pursuit of conquering nature, which affords the farmer a hedge against these risks.

-Farming with “natural systems agriculture” means that our crops are often abused by nature, sometimes even lost entirely.
-Usually we are able to apply enough hands-on work to minimize the evidence of nature’s cruelty.
-Sometimes we are not.
-All of these factors mean that cosmetically perfect, Certified Organic vegetables are worth more and must be priced higher than conventionally grown produce.
+Farming with “natural systems agriculture” means that our crops were often abused by nature, sometimes even lost entirely.
+Usually we could apply enough hands-on work to minimize the evidence of nature’s cruelty.
+Sometimes these efforts were less than successful.
+All of these factors mean that cosmetically perfect, Certified Organic vegetables are worth more and must be priced higher than conventionally produce grown with chemical inputs.